xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 if compared with Hobson, who had concentrated on the production of goods and the necessity to find export markets for these goods.
-Lenin argued that the main interest in question is not the export of commodities, but rather [to place direct investment in less developed countries]{.ul}.
+Lenin argued that the main interest in question is not the export of commodities, but rather to place direct investment in less developed countries.

 Secondly, Lenin writes: